Student Bodies in Manipal

 Team Leader: Amogh Govil

 Thrust MIT is one of the country’s first rocketry teams.
 The team aims to foster interest and innovation in the field of rocketry.
-The modus operandi at Thrust MIT involves providing team members a hands-on experience in this field, allowing them to improve and learn on the job, which ultimately aids them in supporting the team’s endeavors.
+The modus operandi at Thrust MIT involves providing team members a hands-on experience in this field, allowing them to improve and learn on the job, which ultimately aids them in supporting the team’s endeavours.

-The team aspires to compete in the Spaceport America Cup, organized by the Experimental Sounding Rocket Association.
+The team aspires to compete in the Spaceport America Cup, organised by the Experimental Sounding Rocket Association.
 The team expects all its members to be dedicated to the team’s goals and contribute not only by working for the team but also by learning new concepts while working.
 The team was started about a year ago and hopes to find dedicated team members in its recruitments.

 Team Leader: Naveen Pradeepan

 SolarMobil is the official solar car team of Manipal Institute of Technology, Manipal.
 The team aims to build solar vehicles for a clean future and abides by its motto of ‘Imagineering the future’.